2015 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2015 Bombay Hook Quarter Value

-When the America the Beautiful program launched in 2010, Delaware had no national park until 2014, which made Bombay Hook the state’s sole qualifying site for inclusion.
+When the America the Beautiful program launched in 2010, Delaware had no national park—making Bombay Hook the state’s only qualifying site for inclusion.
+The chosen design uses a layered composition—a great blue heron in front and an egret behind—to convey depth and movement that a single subject could not achieve.

 Since 1975, the San Francisco Mint has struck coins primarily for collectors.
-Proof coins display mirror-like fields with frosted, cameo devices; standard clad proofs generally sell for about $15, while the 90% silver proofs reach around $17.
+Proof coins (marked “S”) display mirror-like fields with frosted, cameo devices—meaning the raised images look frosty white against brilliant reflective backgrounds.
+Standard clad proofs generally sell for about $15, while 90% silver proofs reach around $17 to $18.

-San Francisco also issued an uncirculated strike, visually similar to circulation coins but sold only through Mint sets, with prices typically ranging from $6 to $35 depending on condition.
+San Francisco also issued an uncirculated business strike, visually similar to circulation coins but sold only through Mint sets, with prices ranging from $6 to $35 depending on condition.
+Distinguishing clad from silver is straightforward: check the edge (copper stripe vs. solid silver band) and weigh the coin (5.67g for clad vs. 6.25g for silver).

 2015-P Bombay Hook Quarter Price/Grade Chart